JamalSQ/Paypal-paymentt/README.md

 # Paypal-paymentt

-It is demo paypal payemnt method.
+It is the demo paypal payment method.
 It is only create for learning purpose.

 # Live Site
 https://jamalsq.github.io/Paypal-paymentt/